Algebraic and logistic investigations on free lattices

 The significance\deutsch{Bedeutung} of the proofs of existence is not exhausted in pure lattice theory, but finds an important application in logistics.
 It is well known that the formalisation of logic has been---beside ideal theory---a further impulse for the development of lattice theory.
 Nevertheless\deutsch{trotzdem}, logistics were only able to exploit a modicum of lattice-theoretic results.

-In~\S4 we however\deutsch{jedoch} show on a simple calculus of propositions how the question of consistency and the decision problem is answered immediately by the proof of existence for free orthocomplemented semilattices.
+In~\S4 we however\deutsch{jedoch} show on a simple calculus of propositions how the question of freedom from contradiction and the decision problem is answered immediately by the proof of existence for free orthocomplemented semilattices.